planetfederal/qgis-lessons-plugin/docs/source/usage.rst

 .....................

 Some plugins can automatically install new lessons.
-For example, upon installation of `Boundless's Geogig plugin<http://boundlessgeo.github.io/qgis-plugins-documentation/geogiglight/index.html>`_ , a new group of lessons will become available in lessons library.
+For example, upon installation of `Boundless's Geogig plugin <http://boundlessgeo.github.io/qgis-plugins-documentation/geogiglight/index.html>`_, a new group of lessons will become available in lessons library.

 .. figure:: img/geogig_lessons.png